Melinda Caroll: When We Shine Foundation

-Caroll is the artistic director of When We Shine, a non-profit network of multimedia artists.
+As WWSF Music Teaching Artist, Melinda works with public schools to create music residencies to co-write songs and music with children with a specific environmental theme, teaching students to become the creators of their own art - not just consumers.
 In 2018, Caroll led the children of Pōmaikaʻi Elementary School in Kahului, Hawaii through the entire process of creating a CD called Songs for Change.

+She is also Choir Director to Elementary Grade Students grades 2-5, currently teaching at Kula Elementary School.